This guide walks you through deploying and managing your own instance of superglue for complete control over your data processing pipeline.

 1. Configure Environment Variables

-# Port to run the superglue server
+# Port for the superglue server

 GRAPHQL_PORT=3000

-# Port to run the web dashboard
+# Port for the web dashboard

 WEB_PORT=3001